Mold vs Yeast

 Discoloration on walls, floors, ceilings and other surfaces is another indicator of mold problems.
 Black spots, as well as white or grey furry growths are typical for indoor molds.
 Mold can also appear as slimy pink or orange growths in your bathroom shower, tub or toilet.

 However, mold spores can be present in your home without any obvious signs.
 In fact, by the time a mold problem becomes visible to the naked eye, the contamination has already progressed to a much more serious level.
 This is why it is crucial to test your home air for mold after any moisture intrusion or leak.
+You can learn more about this on our mold inspection service page.

 Yeast vs Mold: Do they have any benefits?